 Hiking boot (Keen Targhee III close-up)

 In the end, the differentiators between boots and shoes are protection, stability, and weight.
-For rocky terrain, water crossings, snow, and carrying a heavy backpacking pack, a boot is our preferred option.
-But the low-top style trims away material and weight, making it the clear choice for those focused on moving fast and light without a large pack (especially in milder weather conditions and when traveling over less technical terrain).
+Many hikers gravitate toward boots for the added ankle support and coverage they offer.
+However, a lot of hikers—primarily long-distance backpackers and those who like to travel fast and light—are migrating to low-top shoes or even trail runners to reduce weight and leg fatigue over the long haul.
+Over time and with proper training, the muscles around the ankle can be trained and strengthened to allow hikers to trek over the same terrain in low-top shoes that they would otherwise tackle with traditional boots.
+For rocky terrain, water crossings, snow, and carrying a heavy backpacking pack, a boot is still our preferred option.
 There isn’t a definite right answer in this debate, but the weight of your gear and the conditions you’ll be hiking in can make the decision a lot simpler.
 For many dedicated outdoorspeople, it’s worth having at least a pair of each in their quiver.

 Back to Our Top Hiking Boot Picks Back to Our Hiking Boot Comparison Table